KenBonny/FadOrFabulous/presentation.md

 ```

 It's a bit annoying, but it's a small price to pay for the power that discriminated unions give you.

+## Architecture

+I haven't talked about this explicitly, but Wolverine guides you into a vertical slice architecture.
+All features live in separate files or folders, segregating concepts and logic into their own little corners.
+This makes sharing code a bit harder, but still very doable.
+The upside is that when I want to change behavior of a certain feature, I only need to look in one place.
+I can also be very confident that it will not affect any other functionality.

+This architecture is proving to be very useful as the sharing of code is, in my opinion, not as important as the ability to change code.
+In my experience, I've seen a lot of project take a lot of steps to make code sharable, yet it's very rare that code is actually shared.
+Changing code is much more common and thus should be easier.
+This is where Wolverine and F# guide you into the pit of success.

 ## Conclusion
 Throughout the journey I've showed a few powerful features of functional languages and F# specifically.
 From easier type systems and piping, to the power of discriminated unions and computational expressions.